ReFusion: A Diffusion Large Language Model with Parallel Autoregressive Decoding: Methodology

-Armed with the quantitative evidence that inter-token dependency is highly localized, we design the inference algorithm to explicitly leverage this property.
-The process iteratively generates a final response $\Tilde{r}_0$ from a prompt $p_0$, starting with an initial masked sequence $\Tilde{r}_1$.
-This sequence is partitioned into $K$ consecutive slots of $k$ ``\texttt{[MASK]}'' tokens each.
-Each iteration comprises two synergistic steps: (1) diffusion-based slot planning to identify slots that are strongly dependent on the context but weakly interdependent; and (2) autoregressive slot infilling to decode them in parallel.
+Built upon the proposed sequence reorganization strategies, the inference process iteratively generates a final response $\Tilde{r}_0$ given a prompt $p_0$, starting from an initial sequence $\Tilde{r}_1$ composed of masked tokens.
+During inference, the response is partitioned into $K$ consecutive slots of length $k$.
+Each decoding iteration comprises two stages: diffusion-based slot selection and autoregressive slot infilling.